50 Interesting Fun Facts to Lighten Up Tax Time

 Governments have imposed taxes for thousands of years.
 There are recordings of tax payments made in ancient Mesopotamia circa 2500 B.C.
 At the time, people who didn't have money to pay taxes often had to pay with livestock, food, or labor.

+America’s tax laws have been in flux for generations and remain so to this day.
 The first income tax in the United States came about with the Revenue Act of 1861.
 A flat 3 percent tax on income above $800 was used to fund the Civil War and repealed 11 years later.
 In 1894, a new flat federal income tax was ruled unconstitutional by the U.S. Supreme Court.
 It was not until the 16th Amendment was ratified in 1913 that the federal income tax finally stuck for good.

 In the 1940s, the government needed a steady flow of cash to fund the war effort.
 It passed the Current Tax Payment Act of 1943, which required that companies withhold income taxes from employees' paychecks and make ongoing payments on employees' behalf.
 Before this (from 1916 to 1943), Americans paid income taxes quarterly or annually.